Here are the most-watched elk film clips (from over 100 hours of film condensed to 5 minutes):

 “How did you get that shot?”

+My reply to that question is always, “I got lucky.”
+Really.
+That’s the dirty little secret: If you film enough, you’re bound to get something good once in a while.
+Of course, that means you have to be willing to stay outside for hours and hours.
 If I want a good shot I can’t be in a hurry.
-I drive around these mountains from time to time, checking the many places where I know the elk like to hang out.
-When I find them, half the time they’re resting on the ground, doing nothing but chewing their cud.
+I drive around these mountains all the time, checking the many places where I know the elk like to hang out.
+When I find them, most of the time they’re resting on the ground, doing nothing but chewing their cud.
 Sometimes I will stay in that place for hours, waiting for the elk to get up and do something interesting.
 I’m always learning and experience is the best teacher, along with a willingness to critically evaluate my own work.
 The more I go out and try, fail and evaluate, the luckier I get.
 More of my wildlife videos are at https://vimeo.com/peterdearmond/videos

 There are occasions when it seems easy — after all, I live in a large mountain community where Rocky Mountain elk walk through all the time.
 But sometimes it can be frustrating, because I can’t control the scene or situation and I can’t ask the subjects to pose in the proper light.
-For me that’s a life lesson because, as Chuck Swindoll once said, “We are all faced with a series of great opportunities brilliantly disguised as impossible situations.”
+For me that’s a life lesson because, as pastor Chuck Swindoll once said, “We are all faced with a series of great opportunities brilliantly disguised as impossible situations.”

 “What do you use to shoot and edit?”

 The video camera body is made by an Australian company, BlackMagic Design, and the model I have is called the URSA Mini 4.6k.
-I could never afford an Arri or a Red camera, but this model does the job for me at a fraction of the price.
+I couldn’t afford an Arri or a Red camera, but this model does the job for me at a fraction of the price.
 I use only three lenses right now, and the one I use for most wildlife shots is the Sigma 120-300mm f2.8.
 With the extender it’s about 400mm.
 This is heavy gear and I need to shoot everything on a tripod.

 For editing, I use Final Cut Pro on an iMac attached via Thunderbolt 3 to a dedicated 16 terabyte 4-drive RAID array.
 RAID stands for Redundant Array of Independent Disks.
 The four drives are “striped” together to act as one super-fast disk, which you need to edit 4k video in real time.
 I buy and edit royalty-free music through different online sources.